 Garmin Venu Sq

 Budget fitness watches have a budget look.
 Actually, they used to.
-Nowadays, we’re getting more and more style thrown in.
+Nowadays, we’re getting more and more styles thrown in.
 Enter the Garmin Venu Sq.

-With this tracker, you get reliable GPS tracking, some basic running metrics like cadence and laps, VO2 Max, an optical heart rate monitor and customised data pages.
-What’s more, it has a Pulse Ox sensor to measure you blood oxygen saturation.
+With this tracker, you get reliable GPS tracking, some basic running metrics like cadence and laps, VO2 Max, an optical heart rate monitor, and customized data pages.
+What’s more, it has a Pulse Ox sensor to measure your blood oxygen saturation.
 If you’re interested in storing music on board, this will cost you a little extra.